-- 17.1 A regular or probationary employee who is summoned for jury duty and is therefore unable to perform their regular duties will be granted leave with pay for jury duty, for a maximum of 416 scheduled hours not worked as a result of jury service, provided that: - (a) The employee shall give notice to two (2) weeks in advance of the date on which they are to report for jury duty or within not more than three (3) days after notice of jury duty is received by them, whichever is later. - (b) Any sum, exclusive of reimbursement for mileage, received by the employee as jury fees will be subtracted from the amount that they would have received as their regular wages for that period. - (c) Upon release from jury duty on any day for which they have been called for jury duty, the employee shall report to the General Manager, or their supervisor if the General Manager cannot be reached, either in person or by telephone and if, in the judgement of the General Manager (or supervisor), there is sufficient time left in the day for the employee to return to work, they shall return to work, the remainder of the work day. - 17.2 The Project does not require and employee to furnish the tools necessary to perform their job.
+- 17.1 A regular or probationary employee who is summoned for jury duty and is therefore unable to perform their regular duties will be granted leave with pay for jury duty, for a maximum of 416 scheduled hours not worked as a result of jury service, provided that: - a) The employee shall give notice two (2) weeks in advance of the date on which they are to report for jury duty or within not more than three (3) days after notice of jury duty is received by them, whichever is later. - b) Any sum, exclusive of reimbursement for mileage, received by the employee as jury fees will be subtracted from the amount that they would have received as their base wages for that period. - Upon release from jury duty on any day for which they have been called for jury duty, the employee shall report to their supervisor, or the General Manager if their supervisor cannot be reached, either in person or by telephone and if, in the judgment of the supervisor (or General Manager), there is sufficient time left in the day for the employee to return to work, they shall return to work, the remainder of the work day. - 17.2 The Project does not require an employee to furnish the tools necessary to perform their job.
 If an employee desires to use their own tools, the Project shall provide space for the storage of such tools, but shall not be responsible for such tools.
-The Project will, however, replace personal tools broken or damaged in the course of employment. - 17.3 A regular or probationary employee, upon the death of their spouse, child, parent, parent-in-law, brother, sister, brother-in-law, sister-in-law or grandparent, will be granted time off with pay or a period not exceeding three (3) consecutive work days. - 17.4 Under emergency conditions, the Project may require employees to work in inclement weather.
-In such cases Project shall provide employees with foul-weather gear.

-17.5 Project may contract work on an as needed basis.
-Project may reorganize job assignments, duties, and otherwise change staffing levels to effect more efficient operations.
-Project will meet and confer with the Union when such changes may affect represented workforce.
-Project may not contract for the sole purpose of reducing represented workforce.
+The Project will, however, replace personal tools broken or damaged in the course of employment. - 17.3 A regular or probationary employee, upon the death of their spouse, child, parent, parent-in-law, brother, sister, brother-in-law, sister-in-law or grandparent, will be granted bereavement time off with pay for a period not exceeding three (3) consecutive work days. - 17.4 Under emergency conditions, the Project may require employees to work in inclement weather.
+In such cases, the Project shall provide employees with foul weather gear. - 17.5 The Project may contract work on an as needed basis.
+The Project may reorganize job assignments, duties, and otherwise change staffing levels to effect more efficient operations.
+The Project will meet and confer with the Union when such changes may affect represented workforce.
+The Project may not contract for the sole purpose of reducing represented workforce.